danieldickison/transmission-site/sauna.markdown

 This event will include live performances from special guests, quilts and photos installed throughout the space (think: sculpture garden) and warm broth and Chè Bắp (Vietnamese Sweet Corn Pudding) provided by @vietnomnom_oakland.

 You do not need to book a sauna to attend!
 Individual tickets are being sold at a sliding scale of $5-$25 (NOTAFLOF!) and will get you access to live performances, the gallery grounds, a Transmissions zine, the album, and the community quilting bee.
-Food will be sold separately with 50% of proceeds to benefit @bay2gaza.
+Food will be sold separately with 100% of proceeds donated to a family in Gaza.
 Come through!!!

 ###[book here](https://good-hot.com/blankets)